 - No successful bloggers.
 I haven't found a single successful blogger who is using FREE platforms.

 Actually, I had a blog back in my graduate school days.
-We were required to create one.
 I kept it for a year, but I never saw a dime come in my way.

 That's how bad my experience was with free sites.